strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 ![](attachments/tcpdump_powershell.png)

-Ouch, it looks like **PowerShell**!!!
-A favorite of attackers and pentesters alike.
+Ouch, it looks like **PowerShell!!!**  A favorite of attackers and pentesters alike.
 Furthermore, it looks like there is **Base64** data.

 ![](attachments/tcpdump_base64.png)